 “For years I read books about writing, took courses, and went to workshops and writing circles.
 What I learned was that there is no magic key to completing stories or novels.
 When I took the Story Course and the Story Intensive, it felt like finding the pick to jimmy the lock.”

 The Story Intensive rewards you when you make your writing a priority.
-It helps change your thoughts, so you begin to feel moved to finish what you start.
+It helps change your thoughts, so you feel moved to finish what you start.

-One of the reasons I started this school was because I loved the intensity of my MFA, but it put me into debt that took years to pay off.
+One of the reasons I started this school was because I loved the intensity of my MFA, but it put me into debt.
 So I created an affordable program with excellent structure, and infused it with a decidedly non-academic amount of love and mystery.

 Our Intensive writers are a diverse group — some are published novelists, some work in communications, some are recovering from English degrees, and some haven’t written creatively for years, or ever before.